If you get in trouble while driving in Kansas, you could be ordered by the court to file for an SR-22.

 - Find an insurer.
 Ask your insurer if it issues SR-22s in the state of Kansas.
 If it doesn’t, you’ll need to find a car insurance company that does.

 - Pay the SR-22 fee.
-To finalize your SR-22, you pay a fee to your insurer for processing and the convenience of it filing on your behalf.
+To finalize your SR-22, you pay a fee to your insurer for processing the request and filing on your behalf.

 - Verify minimum liability coverage.
 If you’re already insured, call your provider to verify your policy includes at least: